THE STARK METHOD of

 A C.A.R.E.S.
-Approach to Deep Healing
+Approach to Deep Embodied Healing

 C – Cognitive